This first appeared in The Havok Journal on May 22, 2020.

 Walker, believing the police to be home intruders, opened fire on the police, who returned fire.
-In the ensuing chaos, Taylor was shot multiple times, and killed.
-Walker, meanwhile, was brought up on charges for first degree assault and attempted murder of a police officer.
+In the ensuing chaos, Taylor was shot multiple times and killed.
+Walker, meanwhile, was brought up on charges of first-degree assault and attempted murder of a police officer.
 The officers in question have been placed on “administrative reassignment” pending the results of the internal investigation.

 The police, naturally, claim that despite the warrant specifically being “no-knock”, meaning that they had no obligation to announce themselves before entry, they knocked on the door and announced themselves before entering the home, and were met with a hail of gunfire.

 Walker claims that they didn’t and that he thought they were home intruders who represented an immediate threat to him and his girlfriend.
 Since it was their word against his, he gets to grieve for his dead girlfriend with the prospect of a lengthy jail sentence hanging over his head if convicted, and the officers get to sit behind a desk for a little while.

 As a rule, I try not to opine about ongoing cases and investigations until all the facts have come to light, but you know what?
 Fuck it, we’ll do it live.

 The very existence of no-knock raids should terrify the living crap out of every single American.
 The fact that police can enter your home without announcing their presence, in civilian clothes, no less, is quite simply unfathomable.
 Like, seriously, I can’t wrap my head around it.
 Who the FUCK thought it was a good idea to let that sort of thing happen?